 And regardless of what’s stored on your computer, you should always keep a back up of important files in the event your laptop is lost or stolen.
 Your thesis, research or other work files may be irreplaceable.
 Be sure to back it up regularly to portable media (e.g., thumb drive, DVD), store files on Box or use Bucky Backup.

 Protect yourself in high-risk situations

 Lock It Up

 Even if you’re stepping away from your office for just a few minutes, lock it up.
-The DoIT Tech Store has cable locks or you could invest in a global positioning system (GPS).
+Cable locks are available or you could invest in a global positioning system (GPS).
 Neither of these is a failsafe, of course.

 Change Your Routine

 A few small adjustments to your regular routine will keep the odds in your favor that a thief will pass you by and look for an easier target.

 Don’t put your laptop through the security line first.
 Instead, put it in the middle of your items or last.
 That way you can keep a better eye on it, and a thief can’t make the excuse that he thought it was his if it’s in the middle of your items.

 Coffee Shops, Libraries